-Transcript: Alignment in triangle pose: How Should it be Done?
+Transcript below of: Alignment in triangle pose: How Should it be done?

 Hey everybody!
 Welcome to this month’s question of the month.
 And of course, if you want to submit a question you can go to yoganatomy.com/myquestion.
 This question comes from Randolph and it’s about finding the right alignment in triangle pose.